h2oai/protoc-gen-grpc-gateway-es/README.md

 Then run `buf generate` (assuming you have properly installed and configured the `buf`) and it will generate the TypeScript files for you.

-If you want to generate JavaScript instead of TypeScript, just pass change the plugin option `opt: target=js`.
-The list of all plugin options is [here](https://github.com/bufbuild/protobuf-es/tree/5893ec6efb7111d7dbc263aeeb75d693426cacdd/packages/protoc-gen-es#plugin-options).
+If you want to generate JavaScript instead of TypeScript, just change the plugin option `opt: target=js`.
+The list of all plugin options is [here](https://github.com/bufbuild/protobuf-es/blob/ef8766d2aab4764a35bfed78960fc62ec2f0dfac/MANUAL.md#plugin-options).

 #### Note on formatting